kpydv/roboman.github.io/README.md

-# Balancing of inverted pole on cart by considering the horizontal and verticle movement of the cart.
+# Balancing of inverted pole on cart by considering the horizontal and vertical movement of the cart.
 # Tool
 # -> OpenAI gym
 # -> Stable-Baselines3